emre/steemconnect-python-client/docs/usingtheaccesstoken.rst

 .. note::
-    All operations lives inside the **steemconnect.operations** module.
+    All operations live inside the **steemconnect.operations** module.
 You need to import the corresponding classes before using them.

 Voting for a post